How to Create Projects (Faculty)

 Click Save.
-Since the project isn't yet assigned to students, it will be in the Inactive Projects section of the My Projects screen – usually the last project card in that section.
+Since the project isn't yet assigned to students, you will only see it when Inactive is selected on the My Projects page.
 The project will be made "active" once it is assigned to at least one student.

 - If you select Reading Task, enter the title of the reading task you selected in the Title box.
 The Task Objective is optional.
 On the right side of the window, you can choose which activities or options are available to students when they read the books; for this project only, your choices will override school-level settings.
 Click on Manage Books when you are ready to proceed.

 Search for what you want to include in the project.
 You can search for books by title, series, author, publisher, or description, and you can filter the results by fiction vs. nonfiction, Lexile® level (if available for your license), ATOS book level, guided reading level, grade level, language, or book type (by length or audio availability).
 Select Find Books.
 In the results, check the books that you would like to make part of the reading task in the project.
 When you're done, click the red X.

 In the Reading Task window, once you add books, you can use the drop-down list above the book list to choose how many of the books students must finish to complete the task.
 Then, close the reading task using the X in that window.